Conservation in Hong Kong: Amphibians and reptiles

-See also: List of Hong Kong amphibians.

 Hong Kong has over 100 species of amphibians and reptiles.
 Among them, over 40 species are snakes.
 Most snakes in Hong Kong are harmless, and there have been very few cases of known bites by highly venomous snakes.
 There are nine species of chelonians found in Hong Kong, of which the Green Turtle is of particular interest in that it is the only known species of sea turtle breeding locally.
 The nesting site of Green Turtles at Sham Wan of Lamma Island was designated a restricted area in 1999 to protect the species during the breeding season.
 Hong Kong has a total of 23 species of amphibians.
 The Hong Kong Cascade Frog, Hong Kong Newt, and the endemic Romer's Tree Frog have been listed under the Wild Animals Protection Ordinance due to their rarity.
 A site that supports the largest population of the Romer's Tree Frog – part of Ngong Ping on Lantau Island was also designated as SSSI in May 1999.